GSA-TTS/identity-site/content/_help/trouble-signing-in/authentication/issues-with-backup-codes._en.md

 You will need to wait 24 hours after you delete your account to recreate a new account with the same email address.

-Please visit <https://login.gov/help/manage-your-account/delete-your-account/> for instructions on how to delete your Login.gov account and <https://login.gov/help/create-account/how-do-i-create-an-account/> to recreate your Login.gov account.
+Please visit [How do I delete my account?](/help/manage-your-account/delete-your-account/) for instructions on how to delete your Login.gov account and [How do I delete my account?](/help/manage-your-account/delete-your-account/) to recreate your Login.gov account.

 ## Related articles